hocineMK03/JAVA-IHM-project/README.md

 ### The group
--Mechkak Hocine Arezki groupe 2
+- Mechkak Hocine Arezki groupe 2
--Zerabib Chahrazad
+- Zerabib Chahrazad
 ## Getting Started

 These instructions will guide you on how to use this repo.